begoon/temenos-documentation/jBC_Programmers_Reference_Guide.markdown

 See the information about dimensioned arrays earlier in this chapter for detailed instructions on calculating element numbers.

-### EXAMPLES
+### EXAMPLE

        DIM A(40)
+       MAT A = 'VALUE '
+       FOR V.I = 1 TO 40
+           A(V.I) := V.I
+       NEXT V.I
-    MATBUILD Dynamic FROM A,3,7 USING ":"
+       MATBUILD Dynamic FROM A, 3, 7 USING ":"
+       CRT Dynamic               ;* VALUE 3:VALUE 4:VALUE 5:VALUE 6:VALUE 7

- Builds a 5 element string separated by a : character.
+ Builds a 5 element string separated by ":" character.
- MATBUILD Dynamic FROM A Builds a field mark separated dynamic array from   every element contained in the matrix A.
+ "MATBUILD Dynamic FROM A" builds a field mark separated dynamic array from   every element contained in the matrix A.

 <a name="MATCH"/>